openstack/kolla/README.md

 Need a feature?
 Find a bug?
 Let us know!
 Contributions are much appreciated and should follow the standard [Gerrit workflow][].

-- We communicate using the #tripleo irc channel.
+- We communicate using the #kolla irc channel.
 - File bugs, blueprints, track releases, etc on [Launchpad][].
 - Attend weekly [meetings][].
 - Contribute [code][]